Even though your electricity is lower in the summer , a few small changes can help you save even more energy wise in the

-- Close the blinds and curtains on windows that receive direct sunlight and only air condition the main room of your home for more energy savings.
+- Close the blinds and curtains on windows that receive direct sunlight and, if possible, only air condition the main room of your home for more energy savings.

 Make your pool more efficient and save

 Your pool may account for about 70% of your summer electricity bill.
 Luckily, with a few changes and a wide range of pool products—timers, solar covers, efficient pumps and heat pumps—you can achieve major savings.

 - Install a timer on your unheated pool to stop the pump for 6 to 12 hours a day and save close to 45% on filtration-related electricity costs.
 If you don’t use a timer, you can save energy by turning off the pump of your unheated pool.

 - Use a solar pool cover every day, especially at night and even when temperatures are high.
 By relying less on your pool heater and letting the sun do some of the work, you could save up to 45% on your water heating costs.

 - Lower the thermostat on your heat pump from 29°C to 27°C to reduce your electricity consumption by approximately 25%.

 Don’t forget your spa

 - Put the cover back on after each use to retain heat.

 Advantages of electric mowers